 The Mayan Ruins are extensive, and travelers are required to hike long distances at a stretch.
 The rocky terrain could cause freak accidents if you happened to fall or injure yourself.
 You could also get injuries from a natural disaster like a hurricane or an earthquake.
 Travel medical insurance will help cover the medical treatment costs of such mishaps, in addition to illnesses requiring a doctor’s visit or hospitalization.

 Mayan Ruin Trip Cancellation Insurance for International Travelers - FAQs

-Trip cancellation insurance will help reimburse your prepaid, nonrefundable expenses if your trip is suddenly cancelled.
+Trip cancellation insurance will help reimburse your prepaid, nonrefundable expenses if your trip is suddenly canceled.
 Trip cancellation and trip interruption are benefits included in most standard travel insurance policies, although the exact benefits differ from plan to plan.

 Why buy trip cancellation insurance for Mayan Ruins?

-Trip cancellation insurance is intended to safeguard your expenses if your trip is suddenly cancelled for some reason, either by you or a third party.
+Trip cancellation insurance is intended to safeguard your expenses if your trip is suddenly canceled for some reason, either by you or a third party.
 In that case, the insurance company can compensate for your expenses.
 They can also cover the costs of flight cancellations or hotel booking cancellations.
 A list of reasons eligible for trip cancellation benefits is included in the certificate wording of your policy.
 You should be sure to review it before purchase to understand your level of coverage.

 What all is covered under travel insurance for Mayan Ruins?

 Mayan Ruins travel insurance can cover the following:

 Before You Travel to Mayan Ruins - Do These